Sub auspiciis Praesidentis: (Austrian Second Republic)

 The requirements are determined by the Senate of the University by notice and submitted to the Federal Ministry of Education, Science and Research and the Presidential Chancellery for approval.
 While conventional doctorates are only of a formal nature, sub auspiciis candidates may not hold the academic degree doctor) until after the sub auspiciis ceremony.

 Ceremony

-The PhD celebration itself is a special ceremony for the doctoral candidates and takes place in the presence of President of Austria (he may, however, send a representative, which in practice generally only happens in case of illness).
+The PhD celebration itself is a special ceremony for the doctoral candidates and takes place in the presence of President of Austria.
+The president may, however, send a representative, which in practice generally only happens in case of illness.
 The doctoral candidate is free to give a "speech on a scientific topic approved by the highest academic authority".

 At the University of Vienna, the doctorate sub auspiciis Praesidentis traditionally takes place on dies academicus, the founding day of the university on 12 March.

 After the actual doctoral graduation with the oath and pledge, the Federal President bestows the ring of honour with the inscription sub auspiciis Praesidentis on the candidate who has now been awarded the doctorate.